doyouevendata/doyouevendata.github.io/_posts/2017-03-27-dynamically-generated-graphs.md

 }
 ```
 <p align="justify">
 We wanna tell our script few things.
-First, we will use plotly, so he should have <code>library(plotly)</code> included just above <code>library(shiy)</code>.Then, we have import the data he will work on.
-Also, he has to know that we have created 2 areas to plot graphs, called <code>plot</code> and<code>plot2</code> and and the output of our actions should be directed to them.
+First, we will use plotly, so we should add <code>library(plotly)</code> just below <code>library(shiny)</code>.Then, we have to import the data we will work on.
+Also, script has to know that we have created 2 areas to plot graphs, called <code>plot</code> and<code>plot2</code> and the output of our actions should be directed to them.
 Hence:</p>

 ```r
 library(shiny)